kinseyzaire/galvanize-eloquent-javascript-solutions/README.md

 # Eloquent Javascript Solutions

-Fork this repo to submit Eloquent JavaScript exercises for Chapters 2, 3 Name your solutions as follows:
+Fork this repo and submit a pull request with your solutions to the Eloquent JavaScript exercises for Chapters 2, 3

+## Name your solutions as follows:

 ```
 Chapter 2